mayankdutta/programming_basics/Testing.md

 - **inspection :** done bye *quality improvement team*. step by step reading of the product, each step has criterias.

 ![[attachments/Pasted image 20230918031525.png]]

+during planning people ar eidentified and the roles are assigned to each of the identified person identifyng the entry and exit criteria. during initiating the document to be reviewed is distributed nad the objectvives are explained verifying the entry criteria self preparation. individual work is done by each of the participants on their won, marking the questions and the comments recording the results, rework the effect of fixing. & if any follow up.
 ##### members of static testing
 - **author :** writer of the document under review.
 - **moderator :** one who leads the review process.